 There will be one assessment opportunity per year from summer 2023.
-Please refer to the assessment timetable on the NCFE website for further information.
+Please refer to the Key Dates Schedule on the NCFE website for further information.

 Assessment conditions

 All tasks must be completed under specified conditions.
 See the tutor guidance in the tutor guidance pack for more detail.